stoplightio/docs/articles/prism/runtime.md

 /**
  * Get the current request body.
  *
- * Returns
- *   body (object) | undefined - The current request body, if there is no body on the request then undefined is returned.
+ * @returns {*} - The current Scenario Step request body, if there is no body on the request then undefined is returned.
  */
 var body = input.body.get();

 /**
  * Get the value on the current request body at the given path.
  *
- *   path (string) - Path is the location of the value to return from the current request body.
+ * @param {string} path - Path is the location of the value to return from the current request body.
  *
- * Returns
- *   value (object) | undefined - The value at the given path on the request body.
+ * @returns {*} - The value at the given path on the request body.
 If the value doesn't exist then undefined is returned.
  */
 var value = input.body.get(path);

 /**
  * Set the current request body.
  *
- *   body (object) - The new request body to set.
+ * @param {*} body - The new request body to set.
  */
 input.body.set(body);

 /**
  * Set the value at the given path on the current request body.
  *
- *   path (string) - Path is the location of the value to set on the current request.
+ * @param {string} path - Path is the location of the value to set on the current request.
 If path doesn't exist then try to create it.
- *   value (object) - The value to set at the given path.
+ * @param {*} value  - The value to set at the given path.
  */
 input.body.set(path, value);
 ```